Tribeca, be damned…

 Why are we not thinking of this?
 Why are we not making more of this area?
 Or if we are thinking of it, why are we not telling people that this is what we need to do?
 Shout it from the rooftops.
 If you build it, they will come.

 Tribeca has been a disaster for this area of Belfast.
-Castlebrook have allowed it to fall into so much ruin that most of it will need to be flattened, and they’d be happy enough.
+Castlebrooke have allowed it to fall into so much ruin that most of it will need to be flattened, and they’d be happy enough.
 Costs saved.
 Listed building, you say, ah well.
 They only know the price of the land; they don’t care about the price of the buildings.

 Belfast, as a city, loves to boast about its history.
 We are never done talking about it.
 We built a bloody museum to a ship that fecking sank fer God’s sake, yet we have allowed The Assembly Rooms, a truly historic building, one of the oldest in the city – where a brave Belfast man, Thomas McCabe said no to slavery: “May God wither the hand and consign the name to eternal infamy of the man who will sign that document,” he proclaimed – to fall into wrack and ruin, not unlike the Crumlin Road Courts.